MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 If the Azure Information Protection (AIP) service is enabled for a tenant, all users can sync Microsoft Edge data, regardless of licensing.
 Instructions on how to enable AIP can be found [here](https://docs.microsoft.com/azure/information-protection/activate-office365).

-To restrict sync to certain set of users, the [AADRM onboarding control policy](https://docs.microsoft.com/powershell/module/aadrm/set-aadrmonboardingcontrolpolicy?view=azureipps) can be enabled for those users.
+To restrict sync to certain set of users, you can enable the [AADRM onboarding control policy](https://docs.microsoft.com/powershell/module/aadrm/set-aadrmonboardingcontrolpolicy?view=azureipps) for those users.
+If sync is still not available after ensuring that all necessary users are onboarded, ensure that the IPCv3Service is enabled using the GetAIPServiceIPCv3 PowerShell cmdlet.

 > [!CAUTION]
-> This will also restrict access for other applications using Azure Information Protection, such as Microsoft Word or Microsoft Outlook.
+> Activating Azure Information Protection will also restrict access for other applications using AIP, such as Microsoft Word or Microsoft Outlook.

 ### Azure AD Enterprise State Roaming (ESR)